JMcbeath1966/walking-womens-football/readme.md

 1. [GitHub:](https://github.com/)
     - GitHub is used to store the projects code after being pushed from Git.
 1. [Photoshop:](https://www.adobe.com/ie/products/photoshop.html)
-    - Photoshop was used to create the logo, resizing images and editing photos for the website.
+    - Photoshop was used to resize images and editing photos for the website.
 1. [Balsamiq:](https://balsamiq.com/)
     - Balsamiq was used to create the during the design process.
-Live site: https://balsamiq.cloud/se8movd/pumvola
+[Live Balsamic website](https://balsamiq.cloud/se8movd/pumvola)

 ## Testing

 The W3C Markup Validator and W3C CSS Validator Services were used to validate every page of the project to ensure there were no syntax errors in the project.
-* Screenshots for all css and html tests - https://github.com/JMcbeath1966/walking-womens-football/tree/main/validation-screenshots
+* Screenshots for all css and html tests - [Here](https://github.com/JMcbeath1966/walking-womens-football/tree/main/validation-screenshots)
-* Screenshot for Lighthouse report - https://github.com/JMcbeath1966/walking-womens-football/blob/main/lighthouse-report-viewer-files/lighthouse-seo-report-screenshot.png
+* Screenshot for Lighthouse report - [Here](https://github.com/JMcbeath1966/walking-womens-football/blob/main/lighthouse-report-viewer-files/lighthouse-seo-report-screenshot.png)
-* W3C Markup Validator -  Full Saved Result Files and Resolutions - https://github.com/JMcbeath1966/walking-womens-football/tree/main/wwf-html%20validation-results
+* W3C Markup Validator -  Full Saved Result Files and Resolutions -[Here](https://github.com/JMcbeath1966/walking-womens-football/tree/main/wwf-html%20validation-results)
     * Duplicate class error resolved easily by removing duplicates within the class element
     * H3 error as it was within a table.
 H3 moved to the line above the start of the table tag to resolve the issue
-* W3C CSS Validator - Full Saved Result Files and Resolutions - https://github.com/JMcbeath1966/walking-womens-football/tree/main/w3c-css-validator%20-results
+* W3C CSS Validator - Full Saved Result Files and Resolutions - [Here](https://github.com/JMcbeath1966/walking-womens-football/tree/main/0w3c-css-validator%20-results)
     * Missing semi colon from a linear gradient media query.
 Semi colon added to resolve issue
-* Lighthouse SEO - Full Saved Result Files and Resolutions - https://github.com/JMcbeath1966/walking-womens-football/tree/main/lighthouse-report-viewer-files
+* Lighthouse SEO - Full Saved Result Files and Resolutions - [Here](https://github.com/JMcbeath1966/walking-womens-football/tree/main/lighthouse-report-viewer-files)
-    * Report generally good.
-Accessability, performance and best practice all 90% and above.
-No significant issues in the report
+    * Accessability, performance and best practice all 90% and above.

 ### First Time Visitor Goals
 1. As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the sport and how to play it.